Where The Truth Lies

 Tough and cynical, Chrissie is determined to reveal the full story about others while desperately trying to keep her own background secret.
 At the end of long days trying to find answers she is haunted by even bigger questions and longer nights.
 Alone in her flat, a hidden clock keeps a secret count.

-Karina Kilmore's debut novel Where The Truth Lies will be published by Simon & Schuster in March this year.
+Karina Kilmore's debut novel Where The Truth Lies, published by Simon & Schuster, is out now.

 Where The Truth Lies was one of three stories shortlisted for an Unpublished Manuscript Award as part of the Victorian Premier's Literary Awards.